alonsoir/docker-spark-cluster/README.md

 * Right now I don't have enough resources to make a Yarn, Mesos or Kubernetes based cluster :(.

 * This will be useful to use CI/CD pipelines for your spark apps(A really difficult and hot topic)

+# TODO

+* Update spark version from 2.3.1 to 2.4.0.
+DONE!
+* Change /mnt to /tmp in order to work within OSX.
+DONE!